-The Project area comprises a large (674km2) land holding that abuts and surrounds the Morila Gold Mine.
+The Project area comprises a large (674km2) land holding that abuts and partially surrounds the Morila Gold Mine.

 Birimian has made what the Company believes to be significant gold discoveries at three prospects, namely N’tiola, Viper and Koting (BGS, 8 February 2016).
 These prospects are situated near and to the north-west of the under-utilised 4 million tonnes per annum Morila Mine Treatment Plant.
 Over 35,000 metres of drilling has been completed by Birimian on the project to date.